Taoiseach & Tanaiste

 Ministers of State may be appointed under the Ministers and Secretaries Act.
 There is a fixed maximum number.
 The number had been increased significantly but was reduced following the financial crisis.

-The Minister for State is delegated certain functions of the principal government Minister by statutory instrument.
-Large areas of competence are typically assigned to a Minister for State.
+A Minister of State is delegated certain functions of the principal government Minister by statutory instrument.
+Large areas of competence are typically assigned to a Minister of State.

-The Minister of State remains subject to the general power and the superintendence of the government Minister.
-They may be subject to conditions in the delegation.
-The delegation does not remove or derogate from the responsibility of the Minister of the Government in relation to the performance of statutory powers or functions, thereby delegated.
+The Minister of State remains subject to the general power and superintendence of the Government Minister.
+These may be subject to conditions in the delegation.
+The delegation does not remove or derogate from the responsibility of the Government Minister in relation to the performance of statutory powers or functions thereby delegated.

 The Government is collectively responsible to the Dáil.
 It must meet and act as a collective authority.

-Although the Constitution states that the government as a whole is accountable to the Dáil, in effect, each Minister is politically accountable to the Dáil for his department.
-Government ministers may be questioned in relation to matters and affairs connected with their department or matters of administration for which they are officially responsible.
+Although the Constitution states that the government as a whole is accountable to the Dáil, in effect, each Minister is politically accountable to the Dáil in respect of his department.
+Government Ministers may be questioned in relation to matters and affairs connected with their department or matters of administration for which they are officially responsible.
 See generally the sections on government departments and departments of state.

 A large number of agencies have been created in modern times.
-Large elements of governmental functions have been in effect outsourced.
-They are in addition to the traditional major bodies of State.
+Large elements of governmental functions have therefore been in effect outsourced.
+These are in addition to the traditional major bodies of the State.

-In most such cases, the Chief Executive of the body or other appropriate functionary is accountable to the Dáil committees in respect of the entity concerned.
+In most such cases, the Chief Executive of the body or another appropriate functionary is accountable to the Dáil committees in respect of the entity concerned.

 The Oireachtas is the only body in the State which may raise and maintain military or Armed Forces.
 No military or Armed Force other than such a force raised or maintained by the Oireachtas shall be raised or maintained for any purpose.

 The supreme command of the Defence Forces is vested in the President.
-All commissioned officers of the Defence Force hold their commissions from the President.
+All commissioned officers of the Defence Forces receive their commissions from the President.
 The President’s command of the Defence Forces is nominal and is exercisable by the government through the Minister for Defence.

 Civil Service

 The Civil Service manage and execute government policy through the various departments of State.
-There are now numerous other bodies established by law and answerable to government departments.
-See generally the sections on government departments and the various bodies established.
+There are now numerous other bodies established by law that are answerable to government departments.
+See generally the sections on government departments and the various established bodies.

-The Secretary-General is responsible to the Minister, who may issue instructions.
-The Secretary-General may be required to appear before a Committee of either House of the Oireachtas, in the context of review for various matters including a review of the departmental strategy statements.
+The Secretary-General is accountable to the Minister, who may issue instructions.
+The Secretary-General may be required to appear before a Committee of either House of the Oireachtas in the context of review for various matters, including a review of departmental strategy statements.

 Employment in the Civil Service is governed by the Civil Service Commissioners Act.
-This is established as an independent body to make appointments to civil service offices and positions.
+This was established as an independent body to make appointments to civil service offices.
 Every civil servant holds office at the will and pleasure of the government.

 Most civil servants above the lower grades are precluded from participation in politics or political activity.
 They may not engage in public debate, contribute to, support or be a candidate in elections.
-They may not contribute to the media other than where required by their duties.
+They may not contribute to the media, other than where required by their duties.
+This applies to all civil servants other than:

-• those in crafts, industrial, manual and grades below clerical grades;
+- those in crafts, industrial or manual grades and grades below clerical grades;

-• clerical grades and non-industrial grades with the salary maximum below clerical officer maximum with the permission of the department to engage in politics;
+- those clerical grades and non-industrial grades with a salary maximum below or equal to the clerical officer maximum with the permission of the department to engage in politics;

-• special advisors to Ministers, Ministers for States;
+- special advisors to Ministers/Ministers for States; and

 Local Government

-• The State recognises the role of local government in providing a forum for the democratic representation of local communities, in exercising and performing at local level powers and functions conferred by law and in promoting by its initiatives the interests of such communities.
+Local government is recognised in the Constitution.
+Its function is to provide a forum for the democratic representation of local communities, to exercise at local levels powers conferred by law and to promote the interests of such communities.
+Ireland has 31 local authorities.

 Each local authority is a corporate body.
 See generally the sections on local government.
-Local government is answerable both from a financial and practical perspective to the Department of Local Government and the Environment in respect of many aspects of their functions.
-The central government controls much of local government finance and prescribes a range of matters including in particular terms of employment, numbers etc.
+Local authorities are answerable both from a financial and practical perspective to the Department of Local Government and the Environment in respect of many aspects of their functions.
+The central government controls much of local government finance and prescribes a range of matters to be dealt with by local authorities.

 The executive power of the State is exercised through a range of agencies, boards, statutory corporations and companies established under law.
-This is part of an increasing trend of outsourcing government from central department to agencies.
-The trend is particularly marked in the United Kingdom.
+This is part of an increasing trend of outsourcing government functions from central departments to agencies.
+The trend is particularly noticeable in the United Kingdom.

 State Bound by Law

-Historically, the legislation did not bind the State.
+Historically, legislation did not bind the State.
 The State was entitled to absolute privilege as successor to the Crown.
-The courts found the historical immunity to be inconsistent with the Constitution, The scope of the prerogative has been progressively curtailed.
+In the famous case of Byrne v Ireland in the early 1970s, the Supreme Court found this historical immunity to be inconsistent with the Constitution.
+The scope of the prerogative has since been progressively curtailed.

-Where there was a conflict in the exercise of judicial power between an aspect of the public interest involved in the production of evidence and public interest in the confidentiality or exemption from productions, relating to the exercise of the executive powers of the State.
-The judicial power is to decide which public interest shall prevail.
+Where, in relation to the exercise of the executive powers of the state, there is a conflict between an aspect of the public interest involved in the production of evidence and public interest in the confidentiality or exemption from its production, the judicial power is to decide which public interest shall prevail.

-It can and will in many instances uphold the claim of privilege in respect of documents merely on the basis of a description of the nature and contents which it accepts.
-However, there are no generally applicable class or categories of documents which are exempted from production by reason of the rank in the public service of the person creating them or the position of the individual or bodies to use them.
+It can and will in many instances uphold the claim of privilege in respect of documents on the basis of merely a description of their nature and contents.
+However, there are no generally applicable classes or categories of documents which are exempted from production by reason of the rank in the public service of the person creating them or the position of the individual or bodies intending to use them.

 Some functions of the Executive are part of its inherent functions as Executive.
 Many of these are equivalent to those exercised under the so-called Crown prerogative.
 Over time, some of these have been placed on statute, e.g. passports.
 Others derive from the control of public funds.